openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

-The *conditional-or* operator '``||``' is similar to '``|``' (see :ref:`Integer Bitwise Operators`) but evaluates its right-hand operand only if the value of its left-hand operand is ``false``.
+The *conditional-or* operator '``||``' is similar to '``|``' (see :ref:`Integer Bitwise Operators`) but evaluates its right-hand-side operand only if the value of its left-hand-side operand is ``false``.

 .. code-block:: abnf